 Supervisors Give High Ratings to IU Interns

-All Immaculata traditional undergraduate students in the business, accounting, finance, HR management, and marketing management majors are required to complete one or more internships as part of their programs, of which approximately 80 percent were paid internships.
-According to surveys of internship employers, created and administered by Immaculata’s business faculty, 100 percent of employers, since 2016, said they would hire their intern again, with an average of 91% since 2009.
+All Immaculata traditional undergraduate students in the Accounting, Business Leadership, Business Management, Finance, Human Resource Management, and Marketing Management majors, as well as the recently launched majors in Financial Planning, Sport and Business Management and Supply Chain Management, are required to complete one or more internships as part of their programs, of which approximately 80% were paid internships.
+According to surveys of internship employers, created and administered by Immaculata’s business faculty, 95% of employers, since 2016, said they would hire their intern again.
+In the 2020-2021 academic year, 100% of employers surveyed would hire their intern again.

-- Employers rated students very well (average of 4.5 on a scale of 1-5, with 5 being the highest) in their overall preparation for the internship.
+- Employers rated students very well in their overall preparation for the internship

-- Employers said students had leadership skills (4.3 out of 5 on average).
+- Employers said students had teambuilding and working skills

 Retention, Graduation, and Job/Graduate School Placement Rates